Comptroller General of Chile: Functions

 Charged with serving as the government's auditor, it must take part in the approval or rejection of the revenue and investment accounts of public funds, scrutinizes the collection and expenditure of government funds by the National Treasury, the municipalities, and other state services as determined by law.

-The office also performs a legality review function called "toma de razón".
+The office also performs a legality review function called "toma de razón" (taking consideration).
 Exercising this ex-ante review power, the comptroller scrutinises, on constitutional and legal grounds, executive decisions and regulations prior to their official publication or communication.
 In practice, this checking procedure may represent an effective veto point in the Chilean administrative process.
 Another aspect of the legal control function of the office consists in its power to issue legally binding opinions on issues concerning the laws that govern administrative bodies and procedures.
 Both public entities and private parties can request the office to clarify any point of law arising from the functioning of public services.
 The access to the office is therefore remarkably broad.
-In practice, the exercise of the interpretive power has entailed that many practitioner use the office as an administrative tribunal which work alongside the ordinary judiciary in the country.
+In practice, the exercise of the interpretive power has entailed that many practitioners use the office as an administrative tribunal which works alongside the ordinary judiciary in the country.